jul200/DCFwalmartinc/README.md

 This file "DCF_Walmart Inc_published" includes two different DCF valuations of Walmart Inc.
 Download my shared google file and provide & upload your own inputs on this fundamental-based valuation of Walmart Inc.
 I am new to Company valuations and want to learn from the analyst community and stress test my valuations.
-Watch my video before you start: https://github.com/jul200/DCFwalmartinc/blob/main/VideoDCFWalmartInc
+Watch my video where I go through the file "DCF_Walmart Inc_published": https://github.com/jul200/DCFwalmartinc/blob/main/VideoDCFWalmartInc

 As we go along, I will update the valuation based on the learnings from the community and share it here for all of you to follow.